stolostron/thanos-metrics-analyzer/README.md

    - Go to the current date folder in the PVC mount and look for .csv files with recommendations.
 CSV files are named after the index order of the thanos url.
    - Charts directory include a sleeping pod that can be used to access the PVC mount

-For more details understanding on how the system works, proceed [here](doc/details.md)
+For more details to understand on how the system works, proceed [here](doc/details.md)